Huayou starts trial production at Zimbabwe lithium mine, invests in Namibian project

 HARARE, March 22 (Reuters) - Chinese battery minerals producer Zhejiang Huayou Cobalt 603799.SS said on Wednesday it had started trial production of lithium concentrates at its Arcadia mine in Zimbabwe.

-Huayou, one of the biggest cobalt producers in the world, acquired Arcadia from Australia-listed Prospect Resources PSC.AX and its Zimbabwean partners in a $422 million deal completed in 2022.
+Huayou, one of the world's biggest cobalt producers, acquired Arcadia from Australia-listed Prospect Resources PSC.AX and its Zimbabwean partners in a $422 million deal completed in 2022.
 After the transaction, Huayou said it would spend $300 million to build a plant to process 4.5 million tonnes of lithium ore at Arcadia.

 "All production lines of the Arcadia lithium mine project ... have completed equipment installation and commissioning, put materials into trial production and successfully produced the first batch of products," Huayou said in a statement.